meilisearch/documentation/learn/advanced/updating.md

 If the response is `{'displayedAttributes': '["*"]'}`, you can move on to the [next step](#step-3-create-the-dump).

 If it's something else, save the current list of displayed attributes to restore it after the migration is complete.
-Next, reset the list of displayed attributes to its default value `(["*"])` using:
+Next, reset the list of displayed attributes to its default value `(["*"])`:

 <CodeSamples id="updating_guide_reset_displayed_attributes_new" />

 This command returns an `updateId`.
 You can use this to [track the status of the operation](/reference/api/tasks.md#get-one-task).
 Once the status is `processed`, you're good to go.

-Now that all fields are displayed, proceed to the next step.

 ## Step 3: Create the dump

 Before creating your dump, make sure that your [dump directory](/learn/configuration/instance_options.md#dumps-directory) is somewhere accessible.
 By default, dumps are created in a folder called `dumps` at the root of your Meilisearch directory.

 ::: note
-By default, cloud platforms are configured to store dumps in the `/var/opt/meilisearch/dumps` directory.
+By default, the official Meilisearch images on DigitalOcean, AWS, and GCP are configured to store dumps in the `/var/opt/meilisearch/dumps` directory.
 :::

 If you're unsure where your Meilisearch directory is located, try this: